qgis/QGIS-Documentation/source/docs/training_manual/processing/second_alg.rst

 Now when you run an algorithm, just use the filename instead of the full path.
 For instance, with the configuration shown above, if you enter ``graticule.shp`` as the output path for the algorithm that we have just used, the result will be saved in ``D:\processing_output\graticule.shp``.
 You can still enter a full path in case you want a result to be saved in a different folder.

 Try yourself the *Create grid* algorithm with different grid sizes, and also with different types of grids.
-We will use the hexagonal one in a later chapter.